gal-legos/507_groupproject_2025/README.md

 5. Configure environment variables
 6. Ensure no secrets are being committed to the repository.

-## How to run each script
-script running steps needed

 ## Database connection instructions
 1. Use the .env.examle file to copy and paste the database connection structure.
 2. Fill in database credentials
 3.

+## How to run each script
+### Part 1
+1. Open a new terminal
+2. Type 'python part1_exploration.py' into the terminal
+3.

+### Part 2
+1.

+### Part 3
+2.

+### Part 4
+3.

 ## Project Structure overview
-The sports analytics project followed the assignment folder structure that was provided to us in the project guidelines.
-Our project structure was adjusted and included splitting up the dashboard and comparison portion of part 3, as shown below.
+The sports analytics project used the folder structure provided in the assignment guidelines, with slight modifications.
+Specifically, the dashboard and comparison components of Part 3 were separated, as shown below.

 ```
 507_groupproject_2025/